 print(resp.status_code)

-Now we have all the ingredients to make our scraper ready.
+We have all the ingredients to make a great Zillow scraper.
+Let’s code!

 import requests